gregorfaurobert/python-confluence-sync/README.md

 # Python Confluence Sync

+!
+FULLY IMPLEMENTED with Cursor and AI!

 A suite of Python scripts for syncing Confluence spaces with local directories.
 This tool allows you to work with Confluence content in your preferred text editor or IDE, using Markdown format, and sync changes back to Confluence.

 ## Features

-- **Secure Credential Storage**: Safely store your Confluence API credentials with local encryption
+- **Credential Storage**: Store your Confluence API credentials
 - **Space Configuration Management**: Configure which Confluence spaces to sync with which local directories
 - **Content Synchronization**:
   - Pull content from Confluence to local Markdown files